 The age of a turtle also controls its ability to live underwater for a specified period.
-For instance, juvenile turtles have a small lung, and so, they can breathe in a minimal amount of oxygen.
+For instance, juvenile turtles have small lungs, so, they can breathe in a minimal amount of oxygen.
 Thus, it is less likely to survive in the water for a long time.

 On the contrary, adult and grown-up turtles can breathe in a large amount of oxygen in a single go so that they will survive for a longer period underwater.

 The location where the turtle is living also determines its capacity to live underwater.
-In winter areas, turtle needs less energy for survival that keeps them underwater for an extended period.
-On the contrary, in summer areas, turtles are more active that causes into lesser survival chance in the water without proper breathing opportunity.
+In winter areas, turtle needs less energy for survival which keeps them underwater for an extended period.
+On the contrary, in summer areas, turtles are more active which causes lesser survival chances in the water without proper breathing opportunities.

 What Happens When a Turtle Drowns?

 - If a turtle is drawn for a longer period, it might get pneumonia.
-Also, turtles will stop breathing, and water will enter into its internal body- the bad news.
+Also, turtles will stop breathing, and water will enter their internal body- the bad news.

 So, now let’s see how you can give the drowning turtle an initial treatment to help it survive and take it to the vet for further treatment.